GoDaddy Review: The Number One Website Builder for Small Businesses?

 Methodology: How We Tested GoDaddy

-We then gave each category score a ‘relevance weighting’, with features and functionality given the most weight, to ensure the product’s final score perfectly reflects the needs and requirements of the average US business owner.
+Our rigorous testing process means these products have been scored and rated in six main categories of investigation and 33 subcategories.
+We then gave each category score a ‘relevance weighting' to ensure the product's final score perfectly reflects the needs and requirements of Expert Market readers.

 Expert Verdict